GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 #### Push
 Reaction
-When you attack a creature with a melee attack, may use your reaction after rolling to attempt to knock a foe back.
+When you attack a creature with a melee attack, you may use your reaction after rolling to attempt to knock a foe back.
 If your attack roll plus your [Body] bonus is higher than the foe's [Body] score, you may push them a number of feet equal to the difference, up to your [Body] score.
 If the attack was a critical failure, you do not push the foe.

 #### Recoil
 Reaction